aegray/even_hub_emu/FEEDBACK.md

+## EvenHub Oddities / quirks that could be improved:
+* It's weird that scrolling in evenhub is the opposite direction of scrolling everywhere else in the firmware.
+This just feels off as a user

+* It would be nice if some more events are exposed - for example you don't get an event for scrolling a list but its sometimes useful to know what is currently highlighted.
+I think (but may be wrong) that single click on a text doesn't work either (although looking at the bluetooth it is reported)

+## Improvement: Audio transcription
+I'm guessing you guys are already thinkign about this:
+* Audio is great - if you guys could provide the same even ai transcription as an option that would be super useful so people don't have to implement their own.
+Perhaps a bridge.audioTranscribeControl(true) and then an audioTranscribe event

+## Improvement: image handling
+You are already communicating uncompressed bmp data for images over the ble connection - it would be very helpful if we could do the following:
+* Send an explicit raw pixel buffer rather than png (or even bmp) data
+* Allow partial updates to that raw pixel buffer - for example I might only want to update a small square of the full image, right now (as far as I can tell) I have to update the full image.
+* (Not sure if this is possible depending on memory constraints) allow pre writing over images and then "switching" to a pre loaded buffer rather than having to write the data each time

 ## Improvement: Native functionality for free
 This is not asking you to add native functionality - it's suggesting how you can allow it pretty easily with not a ton of work on your side: